algolia/jekyll-algolia/README.md

 # Algolia Jekyll Plugin

-Jekyll plugin to automatically index your Jekyll posts and pages into your Algolia index.
+Jekyll plugin to automatically index your Jekyll posts and pages into an Algolia index.

 ## Usage